LafColITS/moodle-local_remote_courses/README.md

 Moodle Remote Courses
 =====================

 This local module provides a web service which returns a given user's courses based on username.
 It returns the courses sorted by access time, with the most recently-access course at the top.
+You may also configure it to return term information.
 The standard use case is to create deep links to courses in one Moodle installation in another Moodle installation.

 Configuration
 -------------